cb19weber/Mission-to-Mars/README.md

 Reading the html code on the new websites to be scraped certainly offered some challenge in really getting deeper with the code and understanding how tags and various aspects of the code work and are layered onto one another.
 Once I got a feel for understanding the stucture, I was able to navigate fairly well and am thankful to have begun another fork of the journey to expand on my development capabilities.

 ## Results
+Overall I'm very pleased with the results and my initial adventure into implementing what really feels like a step closer to publication of my work.
+As I've increasingly noted in prior weeks, this just gives me more to work on as I continue to explore this journey into full-stack development.
 </div></body>
 </html>